imyogeshgaikwad/CAReader-Ai/README.md

 npm start

-Application will run on http://localhost:8080
+The application runs at http://localhost:8080

 🎯 How to Use AI Features
 1. AI Car Assistant